 Interlink from older blog posts

 Often we remember to link back to older posts in our new post, but forget to go back to other relevant posts and insert links to the new one.
 Make sure your internal links are dofollow, as this helps with your SEO.

 Pin your post

 Using Pinterest strategically can seriously impact your traffic.
 See this post about Pinterest marketing for more tips, but at the very least, pin each post to a relevant board straight after publication.
 Add a pin it for later suggestion to your post (just like I did above).

 Pin to relevant group boards over next 24 hours

 You can use a scheduling tool like Boardbooster, or Pin manually at intervals.
 Try and identify at least a dozen active group boards that are relevant to your niche and save everything you pin from your blog to all of them.

-Want to see my group boards?
-Head over to my Pinterest and scroll to the bottom of my page.
+Not sure which group boards to join?
+I share over 20 great group boards for bloggers in this post.
+You can also head over to my Pinterest and scroll to the bottom of my page.
 You’ll see all the group boards I pin to regularly.